Nutrition

 Written by Lauren Ranley, MS, RD

 At Reversing T2D, we encourage a diet rich in whole, plant-based foods and limited oil consumption.
-Most oils contribute a significant amount of calories but little nutritional value to the diet as they are a pure fat extraced from a whole food.
+Most oils contribute a significant amount of calories but little nutritional value to the diet, as they are pure fats extracted from whole foods.
 Consuming a diet high in calories and high in fat can contribute to insulin resistance, the underlying cause of type 2 diabetes.
 Healthy fats, important for certain bodily functions, are best sourced by eating whole, plant-based foods rather than from consuming oils if you have type 2 diabetes.
-We’ll give you some suggestions that will make cooking without oils easy!
+We’ll give you some suggestions to make cooking without oil easy!

 Not All Fats Are Created Equal For Diabetes

 Dietary fat is one of the three essential macronutrients, the others being protein and carbohydrates.
-The fat found in our food typically comes in two forms —saturated (often referred to as unhealthy fat) or unsaturated (more commonly known as healthy fat).
-The top sources of saturated fats in the American diet come from cheese, beef, deli meats, fried foods, and some oils.
+The fat found in our food typically comes in two forms: saturated (often referred to as unhealthy fat) or unsaturated (more commonly known as healthy fat).
+The top sources of saturated fat in the American diet include cheese, beef, deli meats, fried foods, and some oils.
 Studies show that a diet rich in saturated fat can lead to inflammation, insulin resistance, and high cholesterol [1][2].
 On the other hand, most unsaturated fats primarily come from plant-based foods such as avocado, nuts, seeds, and some oils.
-A diet that emphasizes unsaturated fat tends to result in decreased inflammation and improved cholesterol levels [3].
+A diet that emphasizes unsaturated fat tends to reduce inflammation and improve cholesterol levels [3].

 But how does oil play into this?
-Most oils, with the exception of coconut and palm oil, contain manly unsaturated fat.
-However, it’s importnat to note that all oils are still highly calorie food.
+Most oils, with the exception of coconut and palm oil, contain mainly unsaturated fat.
+However, it’s important to note that all oils are still highly calorie-dense foods.
 Let’s examine the profile of oils, how they are extracted from food, and how they play a role in type 2 diabetes.

 Where Does Oil Come From?

-The extraction process removes oil from the whole food, i.e. olive oil from the olive, creating a concentrated fat extract and removing most of the nutrients found in the food itself.
-RBD is an acronym that is used to describe how oils are produced.
+The extraction process removes oil from the whole food, i.e., olive oil from the olive, creating a concentrated fat extract and removing most of the nutrients found in the food itself.
+RBD is an acronym that describes how oils are produced.
 It stands for Refined, Bleached, and Deodorized.
 This process can differ depending on the type of oil being extracted, but some components can look the same.
 For example, bleaching clay removes any coloring from the oils.
-Heat or steam are used to bring the oil up to a high temperature to produce a neutral flavor (deodorizing) and the last step usually involves the oil being filtered, sometimes twice.
+Heat or steam is used to bring the oil to a high temperature to remove odors (deodorizing), and the last step usually involves filtering the oil, sometimes twice.
 Common RBD oils include [4]:

 1. Canola oil